Ok – you’ve started a new fitness kick. It’s going great. But now your PT has told you to “up your protein intake”.

 If you’re female, you’ve probably been given a daily target of anywhere between 80-120g.
 If you’re a guy, we could be talking anything from 140-200g (much more than that is overkill unless you’re The Rock).

 Don’t be daunted by the numbers.
 It’s perfectly do-able.
 But, there’s always a but, it won’t happen by accident.
-Getting enough protein in to support training and exercise is unlikely to happen by accident unless you’re already enough of a carnivore to give PETA nightmares.
+Making sure to eat enough protein to support training and exercise is unlikely to happen by accident unless you’re already enough of a carnivore to give PETA nightmares.

 You’ll need to make sure that every main meal you consume has a protein source as the “main” part of it.
 You’ll also need to make sure than most of your snacks are based around protein sources, rather than carb sources.
 We’re thinking jerky, boiled eggs, protein bars, mini-cheeses etc, rather than Mars Bars and crisps.

-To save you having to carry and pen and paper around with you all day, use an app like MyFitnessPal to track your food intake – our previous article here will help!
+To save you having to carry and pen and paper around with you all day, use an app like MyFitnessPal to track your food intake.

 So, let’s talk sources.
 Some are obvious – some not so.